broadcastmonkey/ChessOnGolem/README.md

 There is live demo available at: http://chess-on-golem-viewer.herokuapp.com/

-If It's not running you can request start at pawel.burgchardt [ A-T] gmail.com
+If It's not currently running you can request start at pawel.burgchardt [ A-T] gmail.com

+You can run it locally by going to chess-viewer folder and executing

+npm install
+npm start

+You can then open the browser and see the result at http://localhost:3000/

+Chess on Golem Viewer connects automatically to node chess app server on 127.0.0.1:3970

+To change it please update .env.development file

+////////////////////////
+REACT_APP_NAME=Chess on Golem 1
+REACT_APP_VERSION=0.0.1
+REACT_APP_SOCKET_SERVER_URL=http://127.0.0.1:3970/
+REACT_APP_API_URL=http://127.0.0.1:3970/api
+///////////////////////

 ## SET UP